elukuro/goheru-markdown-blog-react/src/article/02-how-to-switch-value.md

 date: "25 Jan 2021"
 ---

 You often come across coding skill sessions where they test your ability to swap the values of two variables.
-A mediocre developer usually does this via the 'third var technique' shown below:
+A mediocre developer usually does this via the `third var technique` shown below:

 ```
 // they used var here instead of let :( what a shame